Baraa2nassar/Philoi/README.md

 - [x] Make Readme
 - [x] host the site philoi.tech
 - [ ] fix the rules page
 - [ ] enable users to put password of their game sessions
 - [ ] use git command linked to cloud
 - [ ] enable a way where people can put in questions remotely (sockets)
 - [ ] make youtube short demo and link the link in this readME and in the demo hyperlink
-- [ ] sql injection

 **IDEAS** for the online version:
   - [ ] When playing a round = Quick game(ppl answer) **vs** Discussion game(host puts the answers)
   - [ ] When Creating a round =  Ppl's choice (particpants put in facts) **vs** Host's choice (Host puts the participants and the questions)
   - [ ] Voting system to whether the question is good or bad (if the majority puts in bad the person loses a point).

 Check out [open issues](https://github.com/Baraa2nassar/Philoi/issues) to see any proposed features AKA issues.